Pabau GO app

 • Predictive charting & snippets: Smart tag suggestions and shorthand phrases speed up SOAP note completion, learning your patterns the more you use it.

-• Online booking & clinic-branded app: Patients can self-book through a branded portal that connects directly to your website, with automated reminders to reduce no-shows.
+• Online booking and a branded app: Patients self-book through a branded portal that connects to your website, with automated reminders to reduce no-shows.

 • Packages & memberships: Bundle sessions, create loyalty incentives, and manage recurring bookings to keep patients engaged beyond a single visit.